-Editor’s note: This is an edited version of the story Michael Kithcart wrote while participating in a Whyography workshop.
+Editor’s note: This is an edited version of the story Michael Wynne Kithcart wrote while participating in a Whyography workshop.
+For tools and resources for writing and publishing your story, visit our Workshops page.

 Michael Kithcart was enjoying brunch with family when she spotted an old college professor seated at the table next to her and nearly spit out her eggs.
 Anger and humiliation raced up her body and reddened her face.
 Out of nowhere memories of being ridiculed in the professor’s class 30 years ago came rushing back.
 The mere sight of that instructor brought back the shame of having articles she’d written for the college newspaper used as examples of what not to do.
 Having her classmates pick apart her work added to the criticism she already experienced daily as the only female sports reporter at the newspaper.
 The messages were the same: She didn’t belong, and she wasn’t good enough.